Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 For scalar DM candidates, the dipole emission factors contain both, the contribution from external leg and contact emission diagrams, Fig.~\ref{inifini} and Fig.~\ref{Contacts},

 Corrections to the squared amplitude for massive particle emission are identical to \eqref{dipolescalar} and~\eqref{dipolegauge}, and the factors $C_{\phi,V}$ remain unaltered.
-The energy differential dipole cross-section in the short-range mediated force regime is then given by
+The dipole energy-differential cross section in the short-range mediated force regime is then given by

 In the right panel of Fig.~\ref{leadingcross}, we compare the analytic expression~\eqref{dipoleshortrange} with the exact numerical integration of the full, unexpanded amplitude.
 The comparison is performed for massive emission, assuming dissipative processes involving distinguishable particles with \( m_1 \gg m_2 \) and $\left\{g_{1},y_{1},A_{1}/m_{1} \right\}\sim \left\{ g_{2},y_{2},A_{2}/m_{2} \right\}$, such that dipole emission dominates the energy-differential cross section.
 Identical parameter values are used in both cases, with fixed values of \( v_i \), \( m_j \), $m_{\phi,V}, \,m_{\phi',V'}$ and the couplings $g_{j}^{(\prime)},y_{j}^{(\prime)},A^{(\prime)}_{j}/m_{j}$ and $\lambda_{S}$.
 The numerical results are found to match the analytical predictions, thereby validating the latter.